Aragorn: The War of the Ring

 Aragorn meets Frodo Baggins, Bilbo's adopted heir, and three of Frodo's friends at the Prancing Pony Inn in Bree.
 The four hobbits had set out from the Shire to bring the One Ring to Rivendell.
 Frodo and his friends were hoping to meet Gandalf at the Prancing Pony, but he was not there.
 A letter from Gandalf helps convince Frodo to trust Aragorn.
 Aragorn is 87 years old, nearing the prime of life for a Númenórean.
 With Aragorn's help, the hobbits reach Rivendell despite being pursued by the Nazgûl, servants of Sauron.

 At Rivendell, Aragorn is chosen as a member of the Fellowship of the Ring to accompany Frodo in his quest to destroy the Ring in the fires of Mount Doom in the land of Mordor.
 Elven-smiths reforge the shards of Narsil into a new sword, setting into the design of the blade seven stars (for Elendil) and a crescent moon (for Isildur), as well as many runes.
 Aragorn renames the sword Andúril, "Flame of the West".

-The Fellowship attempt to cross the Misty Mountains via the pass of Caradhras.
-Their attempt fails in a violent storm.
+The Fellowship attempts to cross the Misty Mountains via the pass of Caradhras, but a violent storm forestalls them.
 Instead, the Fellowship travels through the mines of Moria.
 When Gandalf is killed fighting a Balrog, Aragorn leads the company to Lothlórien and down the River Anduin to the Falls of Rauros.
 He plans to go to Gondor to aid its people in the war against Sauron.
-The Fellowship is then broken: Frodo continues his journey to Mordor, accompanied only by his gardener and friend, Samwise Gamgee.
-Two other hobbit members of the Fellowship, Merry and Pippin, are captured by orcs.

-Aragorn, Legolas, and Gimli set off to track the orcs, hoping to rescue Merry and Pippin.
-They learn that the orcs have been killed, and that no hobbits were found among the remains.
+The Fellowship is then broken: Frodo continues his journey southeast toward Mordor, accompanied only by his gardener and friend, hobbit Samwise Gamgee.
+The two other hobbit members of the Fellowship, Merry Brandybuck and Pippin Took, are captured by orcs.
+Aragorn decides that Frodo and the Ring are beyond his help; he, Legolas, and Gimli, calling themselves the Three Hunters, instead set off to track the orcs northwest hoping to rescue Merry and Pippin.
+They learn that the orcs have been killed and that no survivors were found.
 Nevertheless, clues lead Aragorn to believe that the hobbits are still alive, prompting him to take the party into Fangorn Forest.
-They meet Gandalf, sent back from death to continue his duties in Middle-earth.
-Gandalf tells them that the hobbits are in the care of the Ents of Fangorn.
+They meet Gandalf, sent back from death to continue his duties in Middle-earth, who tells them that the hobbits are in the care of the Ents.

 'I serve no man', said Aragorn; 'but the servants of Sauron I pursue into whatever land they may go...
 I am not weaponless'.
 Aragorn threw back his cloak.
 The elven-sheath glittered as he grasped it, and the bright blade of Andúril shone like a sudden flame as he swept it out.
 'Elendil!' he cried.
 'I am Aragorn son of Arathorn and am called Elessar, the Elfstone, Dúnadan, the heir of Isildur Elendil's son of Gondor.
 Here is the Sword that was Broken and is forged again!
 Will you aid me or thwart me?
 Choose swiftly!'